czekaj-no/Narrator-Studio/README.md

 # 🎙️ Narrator Studio

-**Narrator Studio** is a user-friendly voiceover tool that lets you convert written text into professional-sounding speech – with background music, customizable pauses, fade effects, and much more.
+**Narrator Studio** is a user-friendly voiceover tool — designed for Python 3.11 — that lets you convert written text into professional-sounding speech – with background music, customizable pauses, fade effects, and much more.

 ---